mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 [Back to top](#top)

 <a name="set-color-depth" />

 #### 3.1.4 Set color depth with `setColorDepth`

-If your Java code has access to the bit depth of the device's color palette for displaying images, then you can pass this in to Snowplow too:
+If your Java code has access to the bit depth of the device's color palette for displaying images, then you can pass this into Snowplow too:

 ```java
 setColorDepth(int depth)